 - Plant varieties can be protected for a period up to 23 years for woody plants and 20 years for all other plants.

-- Geographical indications (GI) are currently protected under legislation and the common law tort of passing off.
+- Geographical indications (GIs) are currently protected under legislation and the common law tort of passing off.
 GIs may also receive protection as a registered certification or collective mark.

-- New legislation to protect GIs for wines and spirits (The Geographical Indications (Wine and Spirits) Registration Act 2006) is expected to come into force sometime in 2017.
+- However, GIs can be registered for both wines and spirits under The Geographical Indications (Wine and Spirits) Registration Act 2006.
 The Act creates a register and provides a regime for registering place names, in appropriate circumstances, as GIs for wine or spirits.
+The registration of a GI is effective for five years from the date of registration and can be renewed indefinitely for successive periods of 10 years.

 Enforcing your IP rights in New Zealand